holochain/docs-pages/src/tutorials/coreconcepts/hello_holo.md

 nix-shell https://holochain.love
 ```

-Enter the following request, which will call the `hello_holo` function and return the result:
+Enter the following request, which calls the `hello_holo` function and returns the result:

 !!! note "Run in `nix-shell https://holochain.love`"
     ```bash